Bipartisan legislation could grant TPS to Venezuelans fleeing turmoil

 The U.S. has recently tightened sanctions on Venezuela, including a ban on travel by blacklisted individuals and trade restrictions on gold.

 Soto emphasized there is bipartisan support in the House and Senate.
-“Diaz-Balart co-introduced it with me.
-Senator Menendez is working with Senator Rubio.
+He said the state's senior senator, Marco Rubio, a Republican, was working with Sen. Bob Menendez, Democrat of New Jersey.

+The Trump administration has tried to end Temporary Protected Status (TPS) for 300,000 people living in the U.S. from El Salvador, Haiti, Nicaragua and Sudan.

+In October, a federal judge in California put a hold on the administration’s plans to stop renewing their legal status.

 Venezuela is going through a crisis of historic proportions after two decades of socialist rule.
-Over 3 million Venezuelan refugees have fled economic and political turmoil and settled in nearby countries.
+Over 3 million Venezuelans have fled economic and political turmoil and settled in nearby countries.
 Colombia has taken in most of the refugees, followed by Peru.
-Other Venezuelan refugees have gone to Ecuador, Argentina, Chile, and Brazil.
+Other Venezuelans have gone to Ecuador, Argentina, Chile, and Brazil.

-“I am grateful to be able to provide a solution to so many who are escaping Maduro's totalitarian regime,” Balart stated in a press release.
+“I am grateful to be able to provide a solution to so many who are escaping Maduro's totalitarian regime,” Diaz-Balart said in a press release.

 “We must not force Venezuelans who have sought safety in the United States to return to such dangerous conditions.”